hil-se/DSCI-640-Neural-Networks/assignments/project.md

 [https://www.tensorflow.org/api_docs/python/tf/keras/layers](https://www.tensorflow.org/api_docs/python/tf/keras/layers)

+Train this model with optimizer='adam', loss='sparse_categorical_crossentropy', batch_size=128 for 50 epochs.

+### Project Part 2

-Train this model and test the model.
-You can try tweaking the number of epochs and learning rate(s), or swapping out SGD for other optimizers to see how high you can get the accuracy.
+You can try tweaking the number of epochs and learning rate(s), or swapping out adam for other optimizers to see how high you can get the accuracy.

 Put this code and your output file(s) in a ./framework/ directory in your gitlab repository, and push these to your repo by the deadline.